What is BIM? What are its Benefits to the Construction Industry?

 - Higher Quality.
 BIM allows for flexibility in the exploration and changes to the project design or documentation process at any time without any hassle to the design team.
-This results to minimized coordination time and manual checking that enables the design team to have more time solving real architectural problems.
-Common modelling tools provide close control over technical and detailed decisions regarding design execution.
+This results in minimized coordination time and manual checking that enables the design team to have more time solving real architectural problems.
+This results in less time spent on coordination or manual checking allowing the design team to focus more on solving real architectural problems.
+Common modelling modeling tools provide close control over technical and detailed decisions regarding design execution.
 The digital record of building renovations improves planning and management.

 - Greater Speed.
-BIM enables for design and documentation to be done concurrently instead of serially.
+BIM enables for concurrent design and documentation instead of serial to be done concurrently instead of serially.
 Schedules, diagrams, drawings, estimating, value engineering, planning, and other forms of work communication are created dynamically while work is progressing.
 BIM allows for adaptation of the original model to changes like site conditions, etc.

 - Lower Cost.
 Using BIM allows for more work to be done by a smaller team.
-This means lower costs and lesser miscommunications.
-Less time and money are spent in process and administration because of higher document quality and better construction planning.
+This means lower costs and lesser fewer miscommunications.
+Less time and money are spent in process and administration because of due to higher document quality and better construction planning.

 BIM is a relatively new technology especially in the construction sector, an industry typically slow to adapt to change.
 BIM proponents claim that in the near future, it will offer a lot of value in terms of (Rahmani Asl et. al, 2013):